 If you’re sexually active and not ready to have a child, it’s time to consider birth control.
 At Capital Women’s Care - Bethesda, the team of doctors works with you to find the right birth control option for you.
-With the help of Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and Nurse-Midwife Kimberly Severn, you can protect yourself against unwanted pregnancy.
+With the help of Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Kimberly Severn, CNM and Morgan Wilkerson, PA-C, and Nurse-Midwife Kimberly Severn, you can protect yourself against unwanted pregnancy.
 With a convenient location in Bethesda, Maryland, there’s no reason to wait to schedule your appointment.
 Call the office today to book your initial consultation.

 With various birth control options available, your doctor at Capital Women’s Care - Bethesda can help you find the right contraceptive method for you.
 Depending on numerous factors, including your age, how many sexual partners you have, and if you’ve already had children, your gynecologist may recommend: